 - Run multiple campaigns at the same time.

 - Perform testing for at least ten days to spot trends, changes, and the effects of your actions.

 - Look for the criteria that align with your test results and business goals.

 This is a very important question that needs answering.
-However, the answer isn’t always simple, and it all depends on several factors.
-If you want to boost brand awareness with Sponsored Brand Ads, you should naturally look to send traffic to your Store page.
+However, the answer is not always straightforward as it depends on several factors.
+For example, if you want to boost brand awareness with Amazon Sponsored Brand Ads, you should send traffic to your store page.

-This is where you can make a good impression on new customers and connect them with your brand.
-On the other hand, if the main goal of your advertisement is to drive sales, sending customers to a custom page where you can display your ASINs without visual distractions can help you focus on versions.
+This is where you can make a good impression on new customers and connect them to your brand.
+However, if the primary goal of your advertisement is to drive sales, sending customers to a custom landing page allows you to display your ASINs without additional visual distractions.

-Budgeting is also an essential part of the whole equation.
+It is also important to consider what course of action you would like to take to budget for your ad campaign.
 After all, you want to make the most out of the money you invest.
 When choosing your budget, there are two options: